How to Repurpose Old Saw Blades Into Garden Tools

 Option D: Multi-use carry tool

-- Old saw blade (the tool steel)
+- Old saw blade for the working tool head

-- Grinding discs and flap wheels
+- Grinding discs and flap wheels for shaping and deburring

-- Degreaser and wire brush
+- Degreaser and wire brush for cleaning the weld area

 - Optional reinforcement such as gussets or a thicker backer plate